- Sleep & EEG Core

 Over the years, the Sleep & EEG Core has been a central part of many projects funded by NIH, the Air Force Office of Scientific Research (AFOSR), and the National Space Biomedical Research Institute (NSBRI) that had a main focus on the physiology of human sleep-wake regulation.
 Scientifically, the Core has contributed by providing investigators with important quantitative measures of homeostatic and circadian components of the human sleep-wake regulatory system.

 The Core manages and uses PSG equipment and software owned by the DSCD.
-The equipment in particular includes 16 Vitaport-3, and 6 Vitaport-2 digital recording systems.
-The software includes 16 site licenses of Vitagraph PSG analysis software, 14 site licenses of Vitascore analysis software, and one license of Somnosoft PSG training software.
+The equipment in particular includes 10 Nox Medical T3, 16 Vitaport-3, and 6 Vitaport-2 digital recording systems.
+The software includes 10 site licenses of Noxturnal PSG analysis software, 16 site licenses of Vitagraph PSG analysis software, 14 site licenses of Vitascore analysis software, and one license of Somnosoft PSG training software.

 - PSG Data Archiving

 Data Processing and Analysis Support

 - Vigilance state scoring of a sleep recording